 5. Craft Wok Traditional Hand Hammered Carbon Steel Pow Wok

-- Wooden handle is treated so that you can have a firm, non-slip grip while your frying and tossing
+- Wooden handle is treated so that you can have a firm, non-slip grip while you are frying and tossing.

 6. Helen Chen’s Asian Kitchen Flat Bottom Wok, Carbon Steel With Lid

 Flat bottom woks are perfect for ceramic or electric hubs, and this one will sit sturdily on your stove as you work, holding on firmly to the heat-resistant bamboo handle and the handle helper.

 - Not all woks come with lids, but this one does, and it’s a giant, domed wonder, perfect for keeping your oil hot and your kitchen spatter free.

 - Extras are always welcome, and this wok comes with a lovely bamboo spatula and a booklet of recipes to inspire you.